MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/graphics/skiasharp/curves/arcs.md

 The elliptical arc is consistent with the [elliptical arc](http://www.w3.org/TR/SVG11/paths.html#PathDataEllipticalArcCommands) included in Scalable Vector Graphics (SVG) and the Universal Windows Platform [`ArcSegment`](/uwp/api/Windows.UI.Xaml.Media.ArcSegment/) class.

-These `ArcTo` methods draw an arc between two points, which is the current point of the contour, and the last parameter to the `ArcTo` method (the `xy` parameter or the separate `x` and `y` parameters):
+These `ArcTo` methods draw an arc between two points, which are the current point of the contour, and the last parameter to the `ArcTo` method (the `xy` parameter or the separate `x` and `y` parameters):

 ![](arcs-images/ellipticalarcpoints.png "The two points that defined an elliptical arc")